MangelMaxime/Nacara/docs/content/guide/code-blocks.md

 :::warning
 Keep the attribute on the same line as the text that follows it.
-A `{…}` at the end of a line eats the line break, so the next word runs into the snippet - a markdown quirk, not something Nacara can fix from where it stands.
+A `{…}` at the end of a line eats the line break, so the next word runs into the snippet.
 :::

 A bare `{word}` is only read as a language when a highlighter claims it, so `` `x`{disabled} ``